vana-com/vana-smart-contracts/README.md

 Updates the proof instruction used for validating proofs.

 **Parameters:**
-- `newProofInstruction`: The new proof instruction
+- `newProofInstruction`: The new proof instruction.

 **Restrictions:** Can only be called by the contract owner